MIT-Emerging-Talent/ET6-practice-code-review/notes/README.md

 - [ ] Choose two functions from the available list.
 - [ ] Create a file named `your_function.py` inside the `solutions` folder in the repository.
-- [ ] Document the selected functions in the repository’s documentation file.
+- [ ] Document the selected functions in the your_function.py file.
 - [ ] Implement the logic for your assigned functions in the calculator.

 ### Step 3: Writing Docstrings